mbentley/linuxkit-poc-tools/onaplaunch/README.md

 onaplaunch
 ==========

 You only need a Docker Engine + running the `_all.sh` script to launch ONAP.
+It is expecting that you are executing this as root (or using sudo):

 ```
 # ./_all.sh launch